satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 $ yarn add mobx mobx-react react-navigation
 ```

-* Mobx is needed for state management
+* MobX is needed for state management
 * `mobx-react` will provide the `@observer` decorator
 * `react-navigation` will provide necessary navigation capabilities